Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/networking/nf_conntrack-sysctl.rst

 nf_conntrack_buckets - INTEGER
 	Size of hash table.
-If not specified as parameter during module loading, the default size is calculated by dividing total memory by 16384 to determine the number of buckets but the hash table will never have fewer than 32 and limited to 16384 buckets.
-For systems with more than 4GB of memory it will be 65536 buckets.
+If not specified as parameter during module loading, the default size is calculated by dividing total memory by 16384 to determine the number of buckets.
+The hash table will never have fewer than 1024 and never more than 262144 buckets.
 	This sysctl is only writeable in the initial net namespace.

 nf_conntrack_checksum - BOOLEAN